 Is it really that good?
 Well, out of 113 reviews of the product on Bodybuilding.com, there's an average 9.6 overall rating.
 Most reviews comment on the quality of the energy, the cognitive focus, and the non-existent crash once the drink wears off.

-What kind of flavors can I buy?
-There are currently eight flavors on the market: Black Cherry Vanilla, Cotton Candy, Sour Heads, Star Blast, Blue Razz, Champagne Cola, Power Punch, and Lemon Drop.
+What kind of flavors can I get?
+There are currently eight BANG energy drink flavors on the market: Black Cherry Vanilla, Cotton Candy, Sour Heads, Star Blast, Blue Razz, Champagne Cola, Power Punch, and Lemon Drop.

 How expensive are they?
 This depends on where you make your purchase.
 The cheapest place to purchase your BANG energy drinks is at Bodybuilding.com for about $2.00 per can.
 You can find similar prices on Amazon and at your local retailers.
 The energy drinks are most expensive through the VPX website where you'll pay about $2.75 per can.

-How do they compare BANG to other energy drinks?
-I'll give you some data and you can make your decisions based on that:
+How does BANG compare to other energy drinks?
+I'll give you some data on nutrition facts and you can make your decisions based on that:

 16 oz.
 BANG: 300mg caffeine, 0g carbohydrates, 0g sugar.